Multilevel User Credibility Assessment in Social Networks: Our proposed method

 \subsection{The classification phase and training}

-After thoroughly discussing the feature extraction and embedding learning phase, it is now time to present our classification method and its training.
-Various models can be employed as the classification head, ranging from machine learning models such as naive Bayes, $k$-nearest neighbor, support vector machine, and random forest, to deep learning models such as neural networks.
-In this paper, we utilize a multi-layer neural network, whose specifications are presented in Table \ref{model architecture}.
+After thoroughly discussing the feature extraction and embedding learning phases, we now present our classification approach and its training procedure.
+Various algorithms can serve as the classification head, including traditional machine learning methods--naive Bayes, $k$-nearest neighbor, support vector machine, and random forest--as well as deep learning models such as neural networks.
+In this work, we employ a multi-layer neural network whose architecture is detailed in Table \ref{model architecture}.

-In this neural network, dropout and batch normalization layers are used to prevent overfitting and expedite the training process, respectively.
-In neural networks, inappropriate initialization of weights can lead to divergence or slow convergence during training.
-Initializing weights with extremely large values causes exploding gradients, while initializing with very small values results in vanishing gradients.
-To address this issue, a normal distribution is used to generate initial weights, mitigating these undesired effects.
-This network has 98,250 parameters, out of which 97,226 parameters are learnable during the training process.
+In this neural network, we incorporate dropout layers to prevent overfitting and batch normalization layers to accelerate the training process.
+Improper weight initialization can cause training to diverge or converge slowly: excessively large initial weights may lead to exploding gradients, while excessively small weights can result in vanishing gradients.
+To mitigate these issues, we initialize all weights by sampling from a normal distribution.
+The network contains 98,250 parameters, of which 97,226 are trainable.

-During the training process, the dataset is divided into training, testing, and validation sets in the proportions of 0.7, 0.2, and 0.1, respectively.
-The Adam optimizer is employed for training, and the learning rate parameter is defined dynamically.
-This parameter is initially set to 0.01, but over time, it decreases exponentially with a decay rate of 0.9.
-During training, data is fed into the network in batches, with each batch containing 16 data points.
-The rectified linear unit (ReLU) activation function is used in all layers of the network.
-The training runs for 2,000 epochs, but if the validation accuracy does not improve for 200 epochs, the training process is early-terminated.
-Figure \ref{architecture} illustrates the high-level structure of our proposed model.
-Since our proposed model estimates users' credibilities at multiple levels, we refer to it as MultiCred.\footnote{We make the implementation of our proposed algorithm publicly available at \url{https://github.com/Mohammad-Moradi/MultiCred}.}
+During training, we split the dataset into training, testing, and validation subsets in proportions of 0.7, 0.2, and 0.1, respectively.
+We employ the Adam optimizer with an initial learning rate of 0.01, which decays exponentially by a factor of 0.9 over time.
+Data is fed into the network in mini-batches of size 16, and the rectified linear unit (ReLU) activation function is applied in every layer.
+Training proceeds for a maximum of 2,000 epochs, with early stopping if validation accuracy does not improve for 200 consecutive epochs.\footnote{We make the implementation of our proposed algorithm publicly available at \url{https://github.com/Mohammad-Moradi/MultiCred}.}

+To provide a clear overview of the proposed \textit{MultiCred} framework, we present the entire pipeline in Algorithm~\ref{alg:multicred}.
+While the preceding subsections detail the processing of numeric and textual features, the following pseudocode offers a high-level description of the workflow, outlining the sequential steps from feature preprocessing to final classification.
+Algorithm~\ref{alg:multicred} encapsulates the core stages of MultiCred and serves as a concise reference for the overall methodology.